 E-Commerce hurts small businesses

 With the ability to have anything and everything sent to your doorstep, mom-and-pop businesses are less able to rely upon their local communities for clientele and must digitize to survive.
 Unfortunately, the online environment is rather unhospitable to small businesses.
 Google clearly favors big business, downgrading less mobile-friendly sites and allowing extended search results for brands.
-Not to mention that it’s even been accused of favoring its own search ads over those of competitors.
+Not to mention that it’s even been accused of favoring its own search ads and services over those of competitors.
 Small businesses without the resources or savvy to push their businesses to the top of Google’s search engine food-chain are inevitably relegated to the bottom of the search list.
 They may consequently feel forced to conduct their business as third parties on online behemoths like Amazon, eBay, and Alibaba, where they incur fees and are further relegated to internet obscurity.

 E-Commerce, the great American job-eater